-How to back up your iTunes library
+Don't lose your tunes!
+Here's how to back up your iTunes or Music library

 Click OK.

 The copy process will begin.
-This could take a very long time, depending on how big your iTunes library is.
+This could take a very long time, depending on how big your Music/iTunes library is.
 So, sit back, relax, watch a movie, or whatever you do to pass the time.

 Desperate times call for desperate measures

-If you are about to do something wild with your iTunes library and don't have a way to back it up on an external drive or online backup service, you can make a temporary backup that you store right on your Mac.
-This is, by no means, a solid backup plan, but can be useful in a pinch.
+If you are about to do something wild with your Music or iTunes library and don't have a way to back it up on an external hard drive or online backup service, you can make a temporary backup that you store right on your Mac by duplicating your library.
+This is, by no means, a solid backup plan, but it can be useful in a pinch.

 Note: After making a copy, it is a good idea to move the copied folder to an easy-to-find location that is separate from any folder you plan to make changes to (like the Music folder).
-This copied folder should be deleted immediately after it is no longer needed because it takes up extra space on your computer's hard drive unnecessarily and could cause confusion with your most current iTunes folder.
+This copied folder should be deleted immediately after it is no longer needed because it takes up extra space on your computer's hard drive unnecessarily and could cause confusion with your most current Music or iTunes folder.

 - Click on Finder to open a Finder window.